cloyolaangosto/SBTN_Test/documentation/Soil_Erosion_Documentation.md

 No other data harmonization was needed.

 ## Step 3 - LEAFs Calculations
+After preparing and harmonizing the RLSK and the C-Factor crop layers, soil erosion rates for each commodity are calculated simply as the multiplication of both.
+The baseline scenario assumes that no soil erosion reducing practices, as conservative tillage or leaving crop residues on field, are implemented.

+To calculate other land management options, as well as combination of those, the baseline soil erosion rates are simply mutiplied by the corresponding $C_{mgmt}$.

 ## Step 4 - LEAFs Averages for Ecoregions, Countries and Subcountries